dsprovider/exito_web_scraper_monitoring/README.md

 🌟 MonitoringScrapingTool 🌟

 🎩✨ This Python-based monitoring tool is designed to scrape price and seller details from e-commerce website https://www.exito.com/.
-Whether you are focused on Exito or any other target website, this tool gathers product data every 30 minutes from Monday to Saturday, from 9 AM to 6 PM.
+Whether you are focused on Exito or any other target website, this tool gathers product data every 30 minutes from Monday to Saturday, from 9 AM to 6 PM and updates the product data into a Google Sheets.
 Think of it as a virtual market researcher helping sellers stay competitive by keeping a sharp eye on pricing and seller details across the web! 🚀🛒

 📜 Table of Contents